Get started on how to create formulas and use built-in functions to perform calculations and solve problems.

 A relative reference to the entire row above the active cell

 An absolute reference to the current row

 When you record a macro, Excel records some commands by using the R1C1 reference style.
-For example, if you record a command, such as clicking the AutoSum button to insert a formula that adds a range of cells, Excel records the formula by using R1C1 style, not A1 style, references.
+For example, if you record a command, such as selecting the AutoSum button to insert a formula that adds a range of cells, Excel records the formula by using R1C1 style, not A1 style, references.

 You can turn the R1C1 reference style on or off by setting or clearing the R1C1 reference style check box under the Working with formulas section in the Formulas category of the Options dialog box.
-To display this dialog box, click the File tab.
+To display this dialog box, select the File tab.